Queenstown Lake HayesCredit: DestinationQueenstown.com

 Shotover Jet operates every day of the year (weather and river conditions permitting) except Christmas day.

-Spend the day taking in the breathtaking sights of the land around Queenstown; with time spent at ‘Lord of the Ring’ filming locations.
+Take in the breathtaking sights of the land around Queenstown with time spent at ‘Lord of the Rings’ filming locations.

 Relive the elegance of bygone days with a 1.5 hour cruise aboard a vintage steamship.

 What better way to view the magnificent scenery around Lake Wakatipu (Queenstown) than by taking a cruise a board the last remaining coal fired passenger carrying vessels operating in the southern hemisphere.Affectionately known as the Lady of the Lake, this vessel has a special place in the hearts of Queenstown people.
 She has been transporting goods to remote settlements and conveying passengers on beautiful Lake Wakatipu since 1912.

 Enjoy an afternoon exploring some of the award winning wineries in the Queenstown region.

 Your tour operates with small groups (maximum of 22 people) that are suitable for first time tasters or wine connoisseurs.
 You will experience an in-depth introduction to four Queenstown wineries and an underground wine cave tour.
 Friendly, knowledgeable guides offer an understanding of the unique Central Otago wine growing conditions and wines offered.
 Travelling time is kept to a minimum, the pace is relaxed and wine always superb.